nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 | Sorting                                    | Motor Controller           | 6           | 0.25        |
 | TOTAL:                                     |                            |             | 4.77        |

+Keep in mind that the current values are different for each side of the buck converters.
+The buck converters will lower the voltage which will slightly raise the output current.
+Therefore, the buck converters will need lower amperage values than are shown on the table.

 ## **Buildable Schematic**